When the world lined up to start the AI race, Canada was out of the gate like Andre de Grasse, taking the lead on research and development.

 AI is only as good as the data it’s trained on.
 “If your data is not representative enough, your model is not going to work,” El Asri said.
 There needs to be more vigilance in ensuring data is representative — an area where Canada has a homegrown advantage.
 If you’re working with data collected in a multicultural country like ours, you’re likely working with data that represents different ethnic backgrounds.
 This kind of data will be essential to building technology that works for everyone, especially when it comes to something like health care.

 Right now, it’s really just the tech community and policy-makers talking about issues that are going to transform our society.
 We need to broaden that perspective, building in consultation with social scientists as an integral part of the development process.
 A recent CIFAR initiative brought together computer scientists and social scientists for a day to discuss the social, legal and ethical implications of AI.
 “The computer scientists were so eager to get their advice and insights,” Strome said.
-Similarly, at Microsoft, El Asri noted that their AI and ethics committees are made up of people from different disciplines, including anthropologists and historians.
+Similarly, at her former employers Microsoft, El Asri noted that their AI and ethics committees are made up of people from different disciplines, including anthropologists and historians.

 “There’s a lot of fear and misunderstanding and myths about AI,” Strome said.
 Over the next few years, it’s going to be critical to bring the public into the AI conversation.
 People need to be aware of the positive implications, as well as the risks, that AI will have on their lives.
 The better the next generation understands AI and its societal and ethical implications, the better prepared they’ll be to ask tough questions of their leaders.
 Agrafioti suggested that Canadian culture is particularly attuned to ensuring fairness, casting a critical eye on technology before implementing it.
 Our balance of technical expertise and social values is exactly what’s needed to make sure the product that gets to market is ethical.